HuMingLab/ecDNAcaller/README.md

 ![LC500_ACTAGGTGTTACCCAA_NN.png](images%2FLC500_ACTAGGTGTTACCCAA_NN.png)

 On our validation dataset, we tested how different probability cutoffs affect prediction of positive and negative samples.
-Figure below shows the difference between the true positive rate on positive samples and the false positive rate on negative samples.
+Figure below shows the difference between the true positive rate on positive samples and the false positive rate on negative samples under certain probability cutoff:

 ![Delta.png](images%2FDelta.png)